Brandyn-Davis/crow-translate-romaji/README.md

 The code is from Crow Translate's crow-translate-2.10.4-source.tar.gz release which has all the submodules.

 ## Releases
-I have one DEB build in [Releases](https://github.com/Brandyn-Davis/crow-translate-romaji/releases).
+I have a DEB build in [Releases](https://github.com/Brandyn-Davis/crow-translate-romaji/releases).

 **I'll pay $15 to anyone who can get it running on Windows!** Contact me at my email: brandyndavis3141@gmail.com.